 All you need to do is download the official app and you can send, hold or receive IOTA coins wallet to wallet.
 Other features include a QR scanner, an IOTA-to-Fiat currency exchange rate, and extra password tools.

 The wallet was only recently released, meaning that it is still in beta.
 Unfortunately, as the wallet is still in its early days, there have been quite a lot of complaints regarding bugs.

 If you are fortunate enough to have an Android phone, you can down the official IOTA wallet for Android by visiting the Google Play store.
-Here is a link to take you straight there!

 I know what you are probably thinking.
 Is that it?
 Well at this stage, I am afraid so.
 The IOTA platform is not yet a finished product, so it will be a while yet before everything is up and running.

 Don’t worry, though, there is plenty to come.
 Next, we’ll take a look at some of the IOTA wallets due to be released in the future.